 During this month, people who have suffered from UV ray damage and their loved ones are encouraged to share their experiences and advice.
 Use the hashtag #UVSafetyAwareness on your social media channels to support others in your community.

 Did You Know?

 Your eyes can get sunburned.
 It isn’t only your skin that’s at risk, but your eyes, too.
 When your cornea is exposed to too much UV radiation, a condition known as keratitis can occur.
 Keratitis can actually cause a temporary loss of vision, often after using a tanning bed or being out in the sun too long.
 UV radiation can also cause small growths on the white part of your eye, which are called pterygium and pinguecula.
 They can make your eyes feel dry, irritated, and scratchy.

-If you experience any of these symptoms, Low Vision Of Colorado can help.
+If you experience any of these symptoms, Low Vision Of Nebraska can help.